 A student whose enrollment at Truett McConnell University has been interrupted for any reason for one or more semesters, excluding summer term, must apply for re-admission.
-The application for re-admission must be submitted to the Office of Admissions prior to the admission application deadline for the related semester.
+The application for re-admission must be submitted to the Admissions Office prior to the admission application deadline for the related semester.
 If students have enrolled in any other college or university during their absence from Truett McConnell University, they must also submit official transcripts from each institution.

-The paper records of nonregistered students, including transcripts submitted for transfer credit, are retained by the Office of the Registrar for five academic years after the last registered term.
+The paper records of nonregistered students, including transcripts submitted for transfer credit, are retained by the Registrar's Office for five academic years after the last registered term.
 If a student applies for readmission after an absence of more than 5 years and has attended any other college or university, they must submit official transcripts from each institution attended.
-A student who readmits after an absence of more than five years and has not taken university level English or Math classes, may be required to take the placement test or submit official ACT or SAT scores, either from the university board or recorded on the official high school transcript, for placement in the appropriate level of English and Math.

-Upon receipt of the application for readmission, the Office of Admissions will check for any departmental holds from the Business Office, Office of the Registrar, Financial Aid Office, Academic Services Office, Student Services Office, Library, and Bookstore.
-All matters must be resolved, and the hold removed before the student can be approved for readmission.
-Any department indicating a hold will be contacted by the Office of Admissions to determine how the hold can be lifted.
+Upon receipt of the application for readmission, the Admissions Office will check for any departmental holds from the Business Office, Registrar's Office, Financial Aid Office, Academic Services Office, Student Success Office, Library, and Bookstore.
+All matters must be resolved and the hold removed before the student can be approved for readmission.
+Any department indicating a hold will be contacted by the Admissions Office to determine how the hold can be lifted.
 If the hold requires action by the student in order to be lifted, the student will be notified in writing with instructions on how to proceed with clearing the hold.

-When a student has no departmental holds and has provided all transcripts of work attempted at other colleges or universities since attending Truett McConnell, the file will be forwarded to the Office of the Registrar for updating and the issuance of a schedule for the appropriate semester.
+When a student has no departmental holds and has provided all transcripts of work attempted at other colleges or universities since attending Truett McConnell, the file will be forwarded to the Registrar's Office for updating and the issuance of a schedule for the appropriate semester.